UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Returns whether token in part of the bundle or not.
+The method returns whether the token is in part of the bundle or not.

 #### Brief example